ISOSOL

 • - treatment with high doses of corticosteroids.

-Interactions with other medicinal products and other forms of interaction.
+Interaction with other medicinal products and other types of interactions.

-Co-administration of the following drugs may cause an increase in sodium/potassium retention in the body: nonsteroidal anti-inflammatory drugs, androgens, anabolic hormones (steroids), estrogens, corticotropin, mineralocorticoids, vasodilators or ganglioblockers, tacrolimus, cyclosporine, potassium-sparing diuretics, angiotensin-converting enzyme (ACE).
+Possible increase in sodium/potassium retention in the body with concomitant use of the following medicinal products: non-steroidal anti-inflammatory drugs, androgens, anabolic hormones (steroids), estrogens, corticotropin, mineralocorticoids, vasodilators or ganglionic blockers, tacrolimus, cyclosporine, potassium-sparing diuretics, angiotensin-converting enzyme (ACE) inhibitors.

-Co-administration of suxamethonium and potassium may cause significant hyperkalaemia, thereby exacerbating the adverse effects on heart rate.
-Magnesium salts may potentiate the depolarizing effect of neuromuscular blockers, such as suxamethonium, vecuronium or tubocurarine.
-Therefore, concomitant use of the drug and drugs containing the above substances is not recommended.
+Suxamethonium and potassium when used concurrently may cause significant hyperkalemia, thereby enhancing the negative effect on cardiac rhythm.
+Magnesium salts may potentiate the depolarization effect of neuromuscular blockers such as suxamethonium, vecuronium or tubocurarine.
+Therefore, concomitant use of the drug and medicines containing the above-mentioned substances is not recommended.

-An increase in urinary alkalinity, due to the formation of bicarbonate ion as a result of acetate metabolism, enhances the excretion of some drugs (quinidine, salicylates, lithium) and reduces the excretion of sympathomimetics (amphetamine).
+Increased urine alkalinity due to formation of bicarbonate ion as a result of acetate metabolism enhances the excretion of some medicinal products (such as quinidine, salicylates, lithium) and reduces the excretion of sympathomimetics (such as amphetamine).

 Precautions for use.

-During a long-term parenteral therapy, it is necessary to determine laboratory parameters and assess the clinical condition of the patientevery 6 hours (depending on the infusion rate) to monitor electrolyte concentrations and water-electrolyte balance.
+During prolonged parenteral therapy, every 6 hours (depending on the infusion rate), it is necessary to determine laboratory parameters and evaluate the patient's clinical condition to monitor electrolyte concentration and water-electrolyte balance.

-Intravenous solutions may cause fluid and/or solution overload, hyperhydration, congestion and pulmonary oedema.
-The risk of dilution is inversely proportional to the electrolyte concentration.
-The risk of developing solution overload, which causes congestion, peripheral and pulmonary oedema, is directly proportional to the electrolyte concentration.
+The use of intravenous solutions may cause fluid and/or solution overload, hyperhydration, congestion and pulmonary edema.
+The risk of developing dilution is inversely proportional to the electrolyte concentration.
+The risk of developing solution overload causing congestion with peripheral edema and pulmonary edema is directly proportional to the electrolyte concentration.

-Due to the content of sodium ions, the solution should be used with caution in patients with renal and cardiac insufficiencies, congestive heart failure, especially in the postoperative period, and in elderly patients, as well as patients with clinical conditions accompanied by sodium retention and oedema, peripheral or pulmonary oedema, hypertension, preeclampsia, aldosteronism or other clinical conditions accompanied by sodium retention in the body.
+Due to the content of sodium ions, the solution should be used with caution in patients with renal and cardiovascular failure, with congestive heart failure, especially in the postoperative period, elderly patients, as well as patients with clinical conditions accompanied by sodium retention and edema, peripheral or pulmonary edema, hypertension, preeclampsia, aldosteronism or other clinical conditions accompanied by sodium retention in the body.

-Sodium-containing solutions should be used with caution in patients treated with corticosteroids or corticotropin.
+Solutions containing sodium should be used with caution in patients receiving corticosteroids or corticotropin.

-Since the product contains potassium, caution should be exercised when administering the solution to patients with heart disease, severe renal insufficiencyor conditions that may cause hyperkalaemia (e.g. renal or adrenocortical insufficiency, acute dehydration, or extensive tissue damage due to severe burns).
+Since the drug contains potassium, caution is required when using the solution in patients with heart disease, severe renal failure or conditions that may lead to hyperkalemia (for example, renal or adrenocortical failure, acute dehydration or extensive tissue destruction that occurs in severe burns).

-The drug contains potassium in a concentration close to that in plasma.
-However, the drugmust not be used to eliminate potassium deficiency in case of severe hypokalaemia.
+The drug contains potassium at a concentration close to its concentration in plasma, but it should not be used to eliminate potassium deficiency in cases of serious hypokalemia.

-Since the drug contains calcium ions, its use should be monitored by cardiac ECG, especially in patients treated with cardiac glycosides (e.g. digitalis).
-Serum calcium levels do not always indicate tissue calcium levels.
-In patients with reduced renal excretory function, the administration of the solution may result in sodium or potassium retention.
-Caution should be exercised when the drug is co-administered with blood products due to the risk of coagulation.
-IsosolIt should be used with caution in patients with conditions associated with elevated vitamin D levels, such as sarcoidosis.
+Since the medicinal product contains calcium ions, its use should be carried out under monitoring of cardiac activity by ECG, especially in patients receiving cardiac glycosides (for example, digitalis).
+Calcium levels in blood serum do not always reflect calcium levels in tissues.
+In patients with reduced renal excretory function, administration of the solution may lead to retention of sodium or potassium.
+Caution is also necessary when prescribing concurrently with blood products due to the likelihood of coagulation.
+The drug should be used with caution in patients with diseases associated with increased vitamin D concentrations, such as sarcoidosis.

-Since the drug contains magnesium ions, caution should be exercised when administering the solution to patients with renal impairment, cardiac disorders, and those with myasthenia gravis.
-Patients should be monitored for clinical conditions with signs of hypomagnesaemia, especially in the treatment of eclampsia.
+Since the medicinal product contains magnesium ions, caution is required when using the solution in patients with impaired renal function, cardiac disorders and patients with myasthenia gravis.
+Patients should be monitored for clinical conditions with signs of hypermagnesemia, especially when treating eclampsia.

-The drug should be used with caution in the postoperative period in case of neuromuscular blockade, since magnesium salts may cause a relapse effect.
+The drug should be used with caution in the postoperative period in case of neuromuscular blockade, as magnesium salts may lead to a recurrence effect.

-The drug may cause metabolic alkalosis due to the presence of acetate ions, but the drug is not used to treat severe metabolic or respiratory acidosis.
+The use of the drug may cause metabolic alkalosis due to the presence of acetate ions, however, the drug is not used for the treatment of severe metabolic or respiratory acidosis.

-This solution is intended for intravenous administrationby using sterile equipment.
+This solution is intended for intravenous use with sterile equipment.
 It is recommended to change the intravenous system at least every 24 hours.

-Use the solution only when it is clear and the vial is sealed.
+The solution should only be used when it is clear and the vial is sealed.

-The physician should also consider the possibility of adverse reactions to drugs used with Isosol concomitantly.
+The physician should also consider the possibility of adverse reactions to drugs used concurrently with Isosol.

-If an adverse reaction occurs, the infusion should be discontinued, the patient's condition should be assessed, and the necessary therapeutic measures should be prescribed.
+If an adverse reaction occurs, the infusion should be stopped, the patient's condition assessed, and necessary therapeutic measures prescribed.

-Studies on pregnant women have not been performed.
-It is not known whether the drug is excreted in the human milk.
-Since most drugs are excreted in the human milk, caution should be exercised during the lactation period.
+Studies on the use of the drug in pregnant women have not been conducted.
+It is unknown whether this drug is excreted in human milk.
+Since most drugs are excreted in human milk, the drug should be prescribed with caution during lactation.

 Effects on ability to drive and use machines.

-Caution should be exercised when driving and operating other machinery during the treatment.
+During treatment, caution should be exercised when driving vehicles and working with other mechanisms.

 Method of administration and dosage.

-The solution is intended for intravenous administration only.
+The solution is intended for intravenous use only.

-The volume of solution for infusion is prescribed by the doctor individually for each patient, depending on the clinical condition, degree of dehydration, age, body weight and laboratory parameters.
+The volume of solution for infusion is prescribed by the physician individually for each patient, depending on clinical condition, degree of dehydration, age, body weight, laboratory parameters.

-The infusion volume for adults is usually 210 ml/hour (at 70 kg body weight) or 3 ml/kg body weight/hour.
-The infusion rate for adults is 70 drops/min.
-The maximum daily volume is 30 ml/kg body weight and depends on the state of water-electrolyte balance, cardiovascular system and renal function.
+Usually, the infusion volume for an adult is 210 ml/hour (at a body weight of 70 kg) or 3 ml/kg body weight/hour.
+Infusion rate for adults – 70 drops/min.
+Maximum daily volume – 30 ml/kg body weight and depends on the state of water-electrolyte balance, cardiovascular system and kidney function.

 The volume of solution should be determined by calculating the patient's fluid requirement.

-Before use, parenteral drugs should be visually inspected for visible particles and discoloration.
+Before use, parenteral preparations should be visually inspected for visible foreign particles and color change.

 Children.